samplchallenges/samplchallenges.github.io/index.md

 {% include feature_row %}

 Currently, we are running a [SAMPL8 physical properties challenge](https://github.com/samplchallenges/SAMPL8/tree/master/physical_properties) on logD and pKa with data from GSK ([dataset collection details here](https://dx.doi.org/10.5281/zenodo.4245127])), with deadlines in Summer 2021. **For exact deadlines please refer to the relevant GitHub sites.** Stay tuned for further announcements relating to the SAMPL8 phase of challenges.
 See our [roadmap](https://samplchallenges.github.io/roadmap/plans/) for what we can announce so far.
-The SAMPL8 physical properties special issue is now open for submission.
+The SAMPL8 physical properties special issue is now open for submission (Deadline TBA).

 We are also running a SAMPL containerized docking methods challenge, where participants submit their methods rather than predictions.
 This allows us to test methods on equal footing without human intervention.
 For more information, please see our [github](https://github.com/samplchallenges/SAMPL-containers).